 Our Community Programs work with survivors throughout our community, regardless of whether they are currently in danger or are years away from the abuse.
-We serve approximately 300 adults and 500 children each year through these programs, whose staff include our community advocates, a manager of trauma-informed care, volunteer mentors, clinical interns, and program director Carole Thompson.
+We serve approximately 300 adults and 500 children each year through these programs, whose team includes community advocates, a housing specialist, a volunteer coordinator, volunteer mentors, and clinical interns, led by program director Carole Thompson.

 Our Youth and Prevention Programs work with youth survivors of domestic violence across all of our other programs, as well as with young people in the community to prevent future relationship violence.
 We offer a Therapeutic Afterschool program, pre-teen and teen supportive groups, and trauma-informed and resilience-based activities led by program director Kaitlyn Matthews and her team.

 Steps to Justice provides free legal services to survivors of domestic violence, regardless of the complexity of their needs.
 When we are not able to provide specific services in-house, we collaborate closely with a strong network of legal service agencies and private pro-bono attorneys.
 Our staff include full-time attorneys as well as volunteer pro-bono attorneys, led by program director Susan Ross.

 Matthew is privileged to lead a talented and dynamic team dedicated to bringing innovative new programming to children and adults who have experienced sexual and domestic violence, helping to build their resiliency and to create bright futures for themselves and their families.
 He brings experience in trauma- and resilience-informed approaches to education, work with high-risk gang and street-involved youth, and sexual and domestic violence counseling, as well as grant-writing, fundraising, and strategic leadership skills.